-Advisory Council shall consist of the following: - 1.
-Five intermodal industry representatives selected by the Governor as follows: - a.
-Two representatives from airports involved in the movement of freight and people from the airport facility to another transportation mode.
-In no event may both of the representatives be employed by the same company or airport. - b.
-One representative from a fixed-route, local government transit system. - c.
-One representative from an intercity bus company providing regularly scheduled bus travel as determined by federal regulations. - d.
-One representative from a spaceport. - 2.
-Three intermodal industry representatives selected by the President of the Senate as follows: - a.
-One representative from a major-line railroad. - b.
-One representative from a seaport listed in s.

-311.09(1) from the Atlantic Coast.

-c.
-One representative from an intermodal trucking company.
+1 2.
+The Strategic Intermodal System project review 2 process, which process shall, at a minimum, be performed by 3 Regional Strategic Intermodal Transportation Advisory 4 Councils; 5 3.
+The Strategic Intermodal System project funding 6 criteria; and 7 4.
+The source of funding for Strategic Intermodal 8 System projects.
+9 (4) MEMBERSHIP 10 (a) The members of the Strategic Intermodal 11 Transportation Advisory Council shall consist of the following 12 members: 13 1.
+Four intermodal industry representatives selected 14 by the Governor as follows: 15 a.
+Two representatives from airports involved in the 16 movement of freight and people from their airport facility to 17 another transportation mode.
+In no event may both of the 18 representatives be employed by the same entity.
+19 b.
+One representative from a fixed-route, 20 local-government transit system.
+21 c.
+One representative from an intercity bus company 22 providing regularly scheduled bus travel as determined by 23 federal regulations.
+24 2.
+Three intermodal industry representatives selected 25 by the President of the Senate as follows: 26 a.
+One representative from short line railroads.
+27 b.
+One representative from seaports listed in s.
+28 311.09(1) from the Atlantic Coast.
+29 c.
+One representative from intermodal trucking 30 companies.
+31

-- 3. Three intermodal industry representatives selected by the Speaker of the House of Representatives as follows: - a.
-One representative from a short-line railroad. - b.
-One representative from a seaport listed in s.311.09(1) from the Gulf Coast. - c.
-One representative from an intermodal trucking company.

-In no event may this representative be employed by the same company that employs the intermodal trucking company representative selected by the President of the Senate. - (c) Initial appointments to the council must be made no later than 30 days after the effective date of this section. - 1.
-The council members initially appointed by the President of the Senate and the Speaker of the House of Representatives shall serve terms concurrent with those of the respective appointing officer.
-Beginning January 15, 2005, and for all subsequent appointments, council members appointed by the President of the Senate and the Speaker of the House of Representatives shall serve 2-year terms, concurrent with the term of the respective appointing officer. - 2.
-All council members appointed by the Governor shall serve 2-year terms. - 3.
-Vacancies on the council shall be filled in the same manner as the initial appointments. - (d) Each member of the council shall be allowed one vote.

-The council shall select a chair from among its membership.

-Meetings shall be held at the call of the chair but not less

-frequently than quarterly.
-The members of the council shall be

-2689 reimbursed for per diem and travel expenses as provided in s.
+1 Three intermodal industry representatives selected 2 by the Speaker of the House of Representatives as follows: 3 One representative from major line railroads.
+One representative from seaports listed in s.
+4 5 311.09(1) from the Gulf Coast.
+6 c.
+One representative from intermodal trucking 7 In no event may this representative be employed by companies.
+8 the same entity that employs the intermodal trucking company representative selected by the President of the Senate.
+9 10 (b)1.
+Initial appointments to the council must be made 11 no later than 30 days after the effective date of this 12 section.
+The initial appointments made by the President of 13 the Senate and the Speaker of the House of Representatives 14 shall serve terms concurrent with those of the respective 15 appointing officer.
+Beginning January 15, 2005, and for all 16 subsequent appointments, council members appointed by the 17 President of the Senate and the Speaker of the House of 18 19 Representatives shall serve 2-year terms, concurrent with the 20 term of the respective appointing officer.
+The initial appointees, and all subsequent 21 appointees, appointed by the Governor shall serve 2-year 22 terms.
+23 24 4.
+Vacancies on the council shall be filled in the same manner as the initial appointments.
+25 26 Each member of the council shall be allowed one 27 The council shall select a chair from among its vote. membership.
+Meetings shall be held at the call of the chair, 28 but not less frequently than quarterly.
+The members of the 29 council are entitled to reimbursement for per diem and travel expenses as provided in s.
 112.061.